yena816/samplegcpcoreapp/README.md

 <h2>BigQuery</h2>

 <p>The next step is to create the BigQuery database and connect it to the app.
 BigQuery is a fully managed, serverless, and highly scalable cloud data warehouse and analytics platform.
-It is designed to handle large volumes of data and enable organizations to perform fast and complex queries on that data using a SQL-like query language, making it a powerful tool for data analysis and business intelligence.
-With a few simple clicks, you can create a data source, a dataset within that data source, and a table within that dataset called "contacts".  </p>
+It is designed to handle large volumes of data and enable organizations to perform fast and complex queries on that data using a SQL-like query language, making it a powerful tool for data analysis and business intelligence. </p>

+<h3>BigQuery Best Practices</h3>

+<h4>Design Schema</h4>
+<p>Use a schema that minimizes the need for joins.
+Denormalize your data where it makes sense to reduce query complexity and improve performance.</p>
+Partitioning and Clustering:

+Partition your tables by date or another relevant column to speed up query performance by scanning only necessary data.
+Consider clustering tables based on frequently filtered columns.
+Use of Standard SQL:

+Write SQL queries using standard SQL syntax, as it's more powerful and flexible than legacy SQL.
+It's also compatible with other SQL-based tools and databases.
+Table and Data Optimization:

+Avoid creating very wide tables with too many columns.
+Only select and store the columns you need.
+Remove duplicates from your data to reduce storage costs.
+Compress your data where possible to save on storage costs.
+Streaming Data:

+Use BigQuery Streaming for real-time data ingestion, but be mindful of streaming costs and consider using batch loading for less time-sensitive data.
+Query Optimization:

+Write efficient queries that only select the columns and rows needed for analysis.
+Use the EXPLAIN statement to understand how queries are executed and identify potential optimizations.
+Use the ARRAY data type for repeated data when appropriate to simplify queries.
+Use of Wildcards:

+Be cautious when using wildcard table references (e.g., *) in queries, as they can lead to inefficient query execution.
+Limit their use when possible.
+Optimize Joins:

+Minimize the use of joins, especially on large tables.
+Use denormalization, nested and repeated fields, and nested queries to reduce the need for joins.
+Cost Management:

+Set up budget alerts to monitor and control your BigQuery costs.
+Use cost-effective storage options like long-term storage for historical data.
+Experiment with different query options and use the query cost estimator to optimize query costs.
+Concurrency Control:

+Adjust concurrency settings to match your workload.
+Over-provisioning can lead to higher costs, while under-provisioning can lead to query delays.
+Data Access Control:

+Implement proper access controls using Google Cloud Identity and Access Management (IAM) to restrict who can access and modify your data and queries.
+Data Lifecycle Management:

+Define and implement data retention policies to automatically delete or archive data that is no longer needed.
+Error Handling and Monitoring:

+Set up error handling and monitoring to track query errors, job failures, and long-running queries.
+Use Stackdriver for monitoring and alerts.
+Documentation and Naming Conventions:

+Maintain comprehensive documentation for your datasets, tables, and queries.
+Follow consistent naming conventions to make it easier to manage and collaborate on projects.
+Performance Optimization:

+Regularly analyze and optimize your data and queries for performance.
+Tools like BigQuery's Query Optimization tool can help.
+Training and Collaboration:

+Ensure your team is trained in BigQuery best practices and encourages collaboration among data engineers, analysts, and data scientists.
+Backup and Disaster Recovery:

+Implement backup and recovery strategies for critical data to prevent data loss in case of unexpected incidents.

+<h3>Steps to Implement BigQuery</h3>

+<p>With a few simple clicks, you can create a data source, a dataset within that data source, and a table within that dataset called "contacts".  </p>

  ![image](https://github.com/yena816/samplegcpcoreapp/assets/42750252/ce9a444a-f40d-429c-8a9c-2a91c5019401)